-G27.1 Senate may allow a student to write a deferred examination where he or she is unable to write a final examination for medical reasons, or has religious objections, or political objections, or other good cause for not writing on the scheduled day or days.
 The granting of this permission is entirely at the discretion of Senate, irrespective of the grounds (including medical) on which the application is made.

 No deferred examination may be granted for a supplementary examination or examination without attendance.
-If a student is unable to sit the supplementary examination is forfeited and the original result stands.
+If a student is unable to sit the supplementary examination for any reason, the supplementary examination is forfeited and the original result stands.
 If a student is unable to sit the deferred examination on the appointed day, the result will be AB.
 The exam cannot again be deferred.